IoannisP-ITENG/CableTester/docs/development.md

 ## Editing the project

-The file you will work with most is the `./source/faebryk/main.py`.
+The files you will work with most are `./source/faebryk/main.py` and `./source/faebryk/cable_tester.py`.
 Here you describe your design in faebryk.

 If you want to create your own components, traits or modules specific to this project you can place them in `./source/faebryk/library/<thing you want to add>`.

-The PCB layout can be eddited in KiCad 6 by edditing the `./souce/kicad/main/main.kicad_pcb` file.
+The PCB layout can be eddited in KiCad 7 by edditing the `./souce/kicad/main/main.kicad_pcb` file.
 If you changed anything in the faebryk source, you have to re-import the netlist into KiCad like so:

 - `file > import > netlist`
 - Select the file `./build/faebryk/faebryk.net`